A maternity grant is given by the National Insurance Institute to all women who have given birth regardless of whether or not they work.

 - As of 01.06.2017, a woman who gives birth without hospitalization is eligible for a maternity grant.

-- In order to claim the right, the doctor or midwife present at the birth should submit a statement to the Ministry of Health affirming their presence at the birth and that the birth was done in accordance to the regulations of Home Birth set forth by the Ministry of Health.
+- In order to claim the right, the doctor or midwife present at the birth should submit a statement to affirming their presence at the birth and that the birth was done in accordance to the regulations of Home Birth set forth by the Ministry of Health.
+The statement can be submitted through the Ministry of Health's regional offices.

 - The Ministry of Health will do the necessary checks and will update the National Insurance Institute about the home birth (there is no need to submit a claim to the National Insurance Institute in order to claim the right).